andy-guttridge/song-mates/README.md

 - User accounts to be permanently deleted.
 - Inactive user accounts to be reactivated.
 - User details to be amended.
-- User profiles to be created.
+- Profiles to be created.
-- User profiles to be deleted.
+- Profiles to be deleted.
-- User profiles to be amended, including upload of new images.
+- Profiles to be amended, including upload of new images.
 - Collaboration requests to be created and deleted.
 - User to user messages to be created and deleted.
 This means site administrators can message any user, even if they are not collaborators.
 - Only superusers are able to change the permission levels for other users.